Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-48-laid-bare.md

 "We don’t have much intel on the Hunters’ command structure.
 What’s an Alpha-of-Alphas?"

-***"The*** *Alpha-of-Alphas is the supreme leader.
+"***The*** *Alpha-of-Alphas is the supreme leader.
 There’s only one, if there is one at all.
 The late Alpha-of-Alphas attained the rank by hunting a Vulza and presenting it to the Brood Alphas… I’m translating here, you understand."*

 "Naturally.
 Broods?"